 VESTRY NEWS FROM THE SENIOR WARDEN

-The next regular Vestry meeting will be on June 21.
+The next regularly scheduled Vestry meeting will be on September 27.

-Don’t be surprised if you see organ pipes in unexpected places over the summer.
-It has been nearly 20 years since St. Alban’s organ was rebuilt and installed into its current location.
-A major cleaning and refurbishment is beginning this month on this marvelous musical asset (the replacement value is north of $1M).
-DiGenaro-Hart, the builders of this latest incarnation, will be removing, cleaning, and repairing all of the thousands of pipes, replacing some of the electronic and mechanical controls, and moving some pieces around to provide more flexibility in range and tone for Justin’s inspired performances.
-But don’t worry – the work will be done in phases and we have been assured we will always have sufficient organ for services of any type.
+A major cleaning and refurbishment is underway on our organ.
+The builders, DiGenaro-Hart, are removing, cleaning, and repairing all of the thousands of pipes, replacing some of the electronic and mechanical controls, and moving some pieces around to provide more flexibility in range and tone for Justin’s inspired performances.
+But don’t worry – the work is being done in phases and we have been assured that we will always have sufficient organ for services.
 The work is scheduled to finish by the end of August so the organ will be ready in all its glory for the beginning of the program year.
-Questions?
-Just ask Junior Warden Rich Turner or interim music director Justin Boyer.

 So Others Might Eat has sent a letter thanking St. Alban's for our 33 years of service to this ministry.
 Many of us provide casseroles and fresh fruit to SOME one Sunday each month and it all adds up.
 "We could not address the hunger crisis in our city without your support," the letter says.
 "The lunch we receive monthly from Saint Alban's for the men, women and children who come to SOME enabled us to provide 230,741 meals in our dining room and 51,645 meals in our housing programs last year."

 Special thanks to Marty and Faye Kerns, the coordinators of this ministry!